-So, if there are limited number of parking spots, than the managing committee decides the basis of the distribution in consultation with the members.
-Some take the first come, first serve route and often perform quarterly reshuffles of parking spot to ensure no resident enjoys exclusivity.
+So, if there are a limited number of parking spots, then the managing committee decides the basis of the distribution in consultation with the members.
+Some take the first come, first serve route and often perform quarterly reshuffles of parking spots to ensure no resident enjoys exclusivity.
 At times, if this is not practiced then the residents claim ownership of the parking spot.

 Here are some FAQ’s about Parking Spaces and answers to them

-A builder has to provide a certain number of parking spaces basis the number of units of houses.
+A builder has to provide a certain number of parking spaces based on the number of units of houses.
+According to the National Building Code, one car parking space must not be less than 13.75 sq. meter.
+For a 2-wheeler, it must not be less than 1.25 sq. meter.
 As per a mandate from the Mumbai High Court, the builder is not allowed to sell parking spaces outside the FSI consumed.
 This has been confirmed by the Supreme Court of India too.

 - How can the managing committee handle the allotment of parking spaces?